 Though God’s choice of campsites for His chosen people sometimes doesn’t make much sense to us humans, it’s always part of a brilliantly executed plan to accomplish two very important goals: to make us face our fears and overcome them; and to bring glory to the Almighty through Jesus Christ our Lord.

-We receive eternal hope in the words of Exodus 14:13-14.
+We should be able to see that this year more clearly than ever before as we face uncertain times during this global pandemic.
+Exodus 14:13-14 delivers words of eternal hope right this minute.
 “Do not be afraid.
 Stand firm and you will see the deliverance the Lord will bring you today.
 The Egyptians you see today you will never see again.
 The Lord will fight for you; you need only to be still.”

-It’s the “still” part that seems impossible for us 21st century Christians.
-1 Corinthians 10:1-12 summarizes Exodus and also tells us exactly what NOT to do.
+It is the “still” part that seems to frustrate us 2021 Christians, just as it did the Israelites.
+We need God’s Word in 1 Corinthians 10:1-12 as it summarizes Exodus and tells us exactly what NOT to do in times like these.
 “For I do not want you to be ignorant of the fact, brothers and sisters, that our ancestors were all under the cloud and that they all passed through the sea.
 They were all baptized into Moses in the cloud and in the sea.
 They all ate the same spiritual food and drank the same spiritual drink; for they drank from the spiritual rock that accompanied them, and that rock was Christ.
 Nevertheless, God was not pleased with most of them; their bodies were scattered in the wilderness.”

 “Now these things occurred as examples to keep us from setting our hearts on evil things as they did.
 Do not be idolaters, as some of them were; as it is written: “The people sat down to eat and drink and got up to indulge in revelry.”
 We should not commit sexual immorality, as some of them did—and in one day twenty-three thousand of them died.
 We should not test Christ, as some of them did—and were killed by snakes.
 And do not grumble, as some of them did—and were killed by the destroying angel.”